Steven Benner’s Blog

 Custom link click tracking using Omniture

-Omniture Logo
+Omniture logo

 Omniture is the de facto standard tracking and analytics system that most online retailers use.
 It has a suite of reporting metrics and allows for custom reporting variables.
 It is primarily designed for online stores to track usage, conversions and sales.